KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-10-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 </p>

 <p>
-In the next blog, we'll talk about how to hyperparameters, i.e. kernel parameters, including the length scale and the vertical scale.
+In the next blog, we'll talk about how to optimize hyperparameters, i.e. kernel parameters, including the length scale and the vertical scale.
 </p>